 You may feel nervous when opening your results and that is perfectly normal.
 Try to stay as calm as possible and remember whatever the outcome may be there is always a silver lining!

-I achieved my GCSE grades that I wanted
+What if I have achieved the GCSE grades that I wanted?

 Congratulations if you received the results that you were predicted or wanted to receive!
 Well done on working hard and getting through your exams, you can now phone your friends and family – if you want to – about the good news, or wait to tell them in person.
 One option is to then continue onto college, and if this is something you want to do you may have already applied to college prior to your results.